FORTIFIED » Resilience STAR™

 Resilience STAR™ Pilot Eligibility Requirements

-The following criteria will be used to select initial participants in the Resilience STARTM Pilot Project being administered by the Insurance Institute for Business & Home Safety (IBHS).
+The following criteria was used to select initial participants in the Resilience STARTM Pilot Project being administered by the Insurance Institute for Business & Home Safety (IBHS).

 PROGRAM COMPLIANCE ASSETS

-In order to maximize 1) quality control and 2) efficiency, since the Pilot program is time-limited, as many Pilot homes as possible should be located in jurisdictions where there are already FORTIFIED evaluators, as well as builders and contractors familiar with the FORTIFIED program standards.
+In order to maximize quality control and efficiency, since the Pilot Project is time-limited, as many Pilot homes as possible are located in jurisdictions where there are already FORTIFIED evaluators, as well as builders and contractors familiar with the FORTIFIED program standards.

 MIX OF POTENTIAL DESIGNATION LEVELS

-Of the 24 Pilot Project homes, at least 6 should be new construction homes seeking to qualify for a FORTIFIED for Safer Living (FFSL) designation.
-Participants will be selected based on assessment of probability that homes can and will be completed during the Pilot Project duration.
-Priority will be placed on selecting homes that provide a mix of different exposures (wind and flood/surge), construction and foundation types.
+Of the 12 Pilot Project homes, at least 6 should be new construction homes seeking to qualify for a FORTIFIED for Safer Living (FFSL) designation.
+Participants were selected based on assessment of probability that homes can and will be completed during the Pilot Project duration.
+Priority was placed on selecting homes that provide a mix of different exposures (wind and flood/surge), construction and foundation types.

 Wherever possible, preference should be given to homes seeking both FORTIFIED and energy efficiency designations.

-Several, if not all, Pilot homes should be located in areas where there is relatively broad familiarity with IBHS’ FORTIFIED programs.
+Several Pilot homes are located in areas where there is relatively broad familiarity with IBHS’ FORTIFIED programs.
 This will provide the largest potential data set of informed commentators for surveying and measuring the Project’s success level once the Pilot is complete.